 Silk Mark is being promoted by Silk Mark Organisation of India (SMOI), a registered society under Karnataka Society Act 1960.
 SMOI is an initiative of Central Silk Board, Ministry of Textiles and Government of India.

 The Silk Mark Labels are in the form of Paper Hang tag and sew-in label.
 These are affixed only on pure silk products by the Authorised Users of Silk Mark.
 Each label has a hologram and an unique number printed on it which helps the consumers to trace the product to its Authorised User.
-Further a new labelling system has been developed - Fusion Label which gets fused on to the fabric.
-This fusion label is tamper proof and is an important initiative by Silk Mark to protect the silk consumers.
-The label has hidden security features in order to ensure that it is not duplicated.

 - Protect the interests of the consumer.